 - 510 – The estimated number of children who die every day due to road traffic crashes.

-- 4th – The rank of road traffic injury as cause of death among children aged 5 to 9 years old.
+- 4th – The rank of road traffic injury as a cause of death among children aged 5 to 9 years old.

-- 1st – The rank of road traffic injury as cause of death among young teens aged 15 to 17.
+- 1st – The rank of road traffic injury as a cause of death among young teens aged 15 to 17.

 - Of the youngsters injured or killed on the road, 38% are pedestrians.

 - Some 36% of the kids harmed on the road travel by cars.
 According to the WHO report, children are at greater risk in the front and back seats when unrestrained.